mouneeshwarip/Flip-Match--Memory-Challenge/README.md

 ## Design

  ### Fonts
-  - The font utilized for headers, body text and buttons is default.
+  - The font utilized for headers, body text and buttons is Times New Roman.

  ### Color Scheme

-  - The colors used for the environment vary betweem green, black, smokewhite.
+  - The colors used for the environment vary betweem green, black, whitesmoke.
-  - The text color is light smokewhite for black background since it is a football themed game.
+  - The text color is whitesmoke with black background.
-  - The background colors of buttons consist of deep shade of black, transitioning to light green when hovered over.
+  - The background colors of buttons consist of black, transitioning to light green when hovered over.

    ![color_palette](assets/images/colorpalette.png)